r15hil/r15hil.github.io/docs/books/books.md

 ## Books

+📚 Dune Messiah: Frank Herbert

-📚 Born to Run: Christopher McDougall
+✅ Born to Run: Christopher McDougall - May 2024 ❤️

-✅ 📚 Dune: Frank Herbert - May 2024 ❤️
+✅ Dune: Frank Herbert - May 2024 ❤️

 ✅ The Psychology of Money: Morgan Housel - April 2024 👌